 Audrey is our project and operation manager.
 She is the heart of Polyfloss.
 She initially trained in fashion and since then has been senior designer in several companies and is also teaching at Imperial College London.

 Nick is our scaling and design lead.
 He thinks big.
 He was trained as an industrial designer and setup several companies supporting design for production projects.

 Carla is our in-house designer.
 They work on various parts of the projects, such as product developement, graphic design and visual communication.
-They were trained as a product designer and have experience as an illustrator.
+They were trained as a product designer.

 Degree Show Machine